liks79/aws-chalice-migration-workshop/lab-guide/LAB02.md

 * `[1] Using Instance Profile` is recommended.
 However If you want **quick start**, you can choose `[2] Store Permanent Access Credentials` with enough permission.

 ### [1] Using Instance Profile

-* Check the AWS credentials in Cloud9 instance.
+### [1-1] Check the AWS credentials in Cloud9 instance.
+* Run following command, then you can see the AWS managed temporary credentials.
 ``` console
 aws configure list
 ```